ByteSizedDev/The_Irish_Cookie_Store/README.md

 * A product's page where the user can view, browse and buy the cookies.

+* On the cookies box page you can select from 6 different flavours, each with a description and image.

 * A cake's page displaying some cakes made by the company with some information if the user would like to get in touch to purchase one.

 * An about us page telling the using some more information about the company.